Carlos Santana Player Props: Pirates vs. White Sox

 Carlos Santana At The Plate

-- Santana is hitting .174 with a double, a home run and three walks.
+- Santana is batting .185 with a double, two home runs and four walks.

+- In three of seven games this year (42.9%), Santana has reached base safely via hit, and that includes multiple hits twice.

-- Santana has gotten a hit in two of six games in 2023, with multiple hits both times.
+- In seven games played this year, he has homered in two of them.

-- He has hit a long ball in one of six games, and in 3.8% of his plate appearances.

-- Santana has driven in a run in one game this season, and it was more than one in that game.
+- Santana has driven in a run in two games this season, with multiple runs batted in once.

+- In three of seven games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.